Here’s a look at who might replace Boris Johnson as UK Prime Minister

 Rishi Sunak

+The former chancellor formally announced he was standing to succeed Johnson on Friday in a slick campaign video, which began with the story of his Indian parents, who both emigrated to the UK from East Africa.
+“It was Britain, our country, that gave them and millions like them the chance of a better future,” he said.
+“I want to lead this country in the right direction.”

-The former chancellor was Johnson’s presumed successor for several months after he won praise for overseeing Britain’s initial financial response to the Covid-19 pandemic.
+Sunak was Johnson’s presumed successor for several months after he won praise for overseeing Britain’s initial financial response to the Covid-19 pandemic.
+But he has suffered several of his own scandals while in government.

+His stock sank earlier this year after revelations that he broke Covid regulations to attend the prime minister’s birthday party on June 19, 2020, which he later apologized for “unreservedly.”

-His popularity has also taken a beating in recent weeks as Britain has suffered a cost-of-living crisis.
+His popularity has also taken a beating in recent weeks as Britain has suffered the worst cost-of-living crisis in decades.
 Sunak has struggled to keep down spiraling inflation and has been criticized by opposition parties for what they call a slow and inadequate series of financial measures.
+Among the economic woes facing Britons after Sunak’s time as the UK’s chief financial minister: real wages dropping to their lowest levels in more than 21 years and inflation hitting a 40-year high of 9.1% in May.

 But he is still among the bookmakers’ odds-on favorites to take Johnson’s job.